-To meet growing demand for more housing, projects are required to expand or upgrade areas on the urban fringes of Masterton.
-These upgrades mainly include Roading and Three Water upgrades to meet the required demand.
+To meet growing demand for more housing project are required to expand or upgrade areas on the urban fringes of Masterton.
+These upgrades mainly include Roading and 3 Water upgrades to meet the required demand.

 Town Hall and Municipal Building